 Community Garden Mini-Grant Information

-- Request must be between $200 and $6--.
-A maximum of $13,000 in grants will be awarded.
-Submission of proposal does not guarantee funding.
+- Request must be between $200 and $1,000.
 Awarded funding does not guarantee ongoing funding.

 - Funding will be reimbursed for purchases and/or vendors will be paid directly.